-Free stock market games for students and kids, stock market board games, and high school investment competitions are awesome resources to teach your child how to invest.
+Free stock market games for students and kids, stock market board games, and high school investment competitions to teach your child how to invest.

 One of the biggest requests I get from parents and teachers is for free stock market games for students and kids.